GabeScott/standard-works-vault/General Conference/2006 October - Sunday Will Come.md

 But the doom of that day did not endure.

-The despair did not linger because on Sunday, the resurrected Lord burst the bonds of death.
+The despair did not linger, because on Sunday, the resurrected Lord burst the bonds of death.
 He ascended from the grave and appeared gloriously triumphant as the Savior of all mankind.

 And in an instant the eyes that had been filled with ever-flowing tears dried.
 The lips that had whispered prayers of distress and grief now filled the air with wondrous praise, for Jesus the Christ, the Son of the living God, stood before them as the firstfruits of the Resurrection, the proof that death is merely the beginning of a new and wondrous existence.